ensemble-ai/exercise-2-camera-control-quiet98k/PeerReview-Exercise2.md

 ___
 #### Justification #####
-Camera appears to work properly and follow most of the criteria.
-The camera trails behind the target in any direction and catches up immediately when the player stops, even in hyperspeed.
-Code succesfully keeps camera within leash distance to the target.
-The cross for the camera is drawn correctly.
+Camera works properly in some areas and follows most of the criteria.
+The camera does lead in front of the target properly in any direction, and there is a timer that successfully accounts for delay before allowing catchup to happen.
+Code keeps the camera within leash distance to the target and the cross is drawn properly.

-There is a big problem with the exports.
-For both catchup speed and leash distance, they work properly and if changed, continue to work.
-However, although follow speed was created as an export, the code itself [hardcodes follow speed to always be 75% of the target speed]{https://github.com/ensemble-ai/exercise-2-camera-control-quiet98k/blob/0584257d9f3d8fca1a0f33fa5425fea1a291995f/Obscura/scripts/camera_controllers/position_lock_lerp.gd#L26}.
-This means if the user sets follow speed themselves, the set value is ignored by the code.
-So, follow speed ends up always the same.
+There are two issues in this stage:

+1) The exports for leash distance, catchup speed, and delay all work properly with any inputs.
+However, similar to stage 3, lead speed is defined as an export but then is [hardcoded to 5 times the target speed](https://github.com/ensemble-ai/exercise-2-camera-control-quiet98k/blob/5ffe1067d8dfa474af8fde57a21f79ff773a2380/Obscura/scripts/camera_controllers/lerp_target.gd#L33).
+So, even if the user sets the lead speed, nothing appears to change, which breaks the idea of an export.
+2) There is weird target snapping happening once the target stops moving.
+In normal speed, the target very slightly snaps towards the center of the camera, waits for delay, and then the camera catches up to the target.
+This becomes very apparent in hyperspeed.
+Once the target stops moving, it snaps a large distance towards the center of the camera before normal delay and catchup occur.
+This could be something to do with leash distance during catchup or just how the code deals with a player stopping.

 ___
-### Stage 4 ###

-- [ ] Perfect
-- [ ] Great
-- [ ] Good
-- [ ] Satisfactory
-- [ ] Unsatisfactory

-___
-#### Justification #####
-Write Justification here.

-___
 ### Stage 5 ###

-- [ ] Perfect
+- [x] Perfect
 - [ ] Great
 - [ ] Good
 - [ ] Satisfactory